ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-vite.md

 * editor plugins
 * editor theme

-This example will use Classic Editor as an editor base and the default CKEditor 5 theme - lark.
+This example will use Classic Editor as an editor base and the default CKEditor&nbsp;5 theme - lark.
 In terms of plugins, you can use whatever you want.
 If you need inspiration, you can base your integration on one of the existing builds.
 There is a list of packages in the [classic build's](https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-build-classic/package.json) `package.json` file.
 But remember that all packages (excluding `@ckeditor/ckeditor5-dev-*`) must have the same version as the base editor package.

 You can install packages individually like `npm install @ckeditor/ckeditor5-editor-classic`, or copy dependencies from the build repo and type `npm install`.
 An example list of plugins may look like this: